 Lara herself looks absolutely stunning in this game as the new capture system they put in place makes her look perfectly like real life.
 I was constantly captured by the performance with the emotions being so perfectly well presented.
 The hair was also really intensely done as well, maybe even a bit over the top as you can see individual strands flowing around constantly.
 The other characters in the game also look great though you can clearly tell that a lot more time was spent on her which makes sense.
 Items attached to her also shake along as Lara continues moving around the environments.
 It seemed as though everything reacted around the player very well in that third person perspective the game is played in.
 I also found it rather fascinating that Lara would react to the environment well such as moving her hands to brace against walls during movement, warming her hands by the fire or actually shivering around and closing her arms to keep warm.
 These are small aspects that make it feel more realistic and are greatly appreciated.

 Rise of the Tomb Raider is one of the best games I've played this generation and boldly continues the stories of the new Lara Croft.
 The story was excellent while being completely captivating the entire time with the world itself being larger than ever before.
 The environments not only look amazing, yet feel so full of life as well with creatures wandering about or many enemies to face.
 As the next step in Lara Croft's journey this takes the series in an exciting direction while also building on the previous game perfectly.
 Can't wait to see where the next game in the series takes us.

-Review Done on Rise of the Tomb Raider for Xbox One
+Rise of the Tomb Raider Review for Xbox One

 Review Code Provided by Microsoft